 - Rapid response time to vehicle theft.

-- Detect tampering with the tracking device.
+- Detect tampering with the tracking device, including attempts to use jammers that disrupt communication.

 - Improved vehicle security by deterring criminals.